vincenzochiovaro/vincenzochiovaro/Readme.md

 <h2>About</h2>

-I'm a graduate Full-Stack developer living in Manchester 🐝 🇬🇧.
+I'm a Junior Software Engineer living in Manchester 🐝 🇬🇧.
 When I'm not coding, you can find me listening to tech podcasts, reading books, or hitting the pavement for a jog in nature.

 - Check out my Portfolio: 👉 https://vincenzo-portfolio.netlify.app/
 - Write to me: ✉️ vincenzochiovaro194@gmail.com